What is UI/UX Design?

 What is The Benefit of UI/UX Design?

 The primary goal of any business is to increase its growth of the business, revenues, and engagement.
-UI/UX Design is playing an essential role to fulfill the objective of offering maximum consumer satisfaction that ultimately helps increase the number of users of the specific product and to win the users’ confidence.
+UI/UX Design plays an essential role to fulfill the objective of offering maximum consumer satisfaction that ultimately helps increase the number of users of the specific product and to win the users’ confidence.

 What is Usability?